jibidus/model_validator/README.md

 Then, run `make lint` to run linters ([rubocop](https://github.com/rubocop-hq/rubocop)).

-To install this gem onto your local machine, run `bundle exec rake install`.
+To install this gem onto your local machine, run `make install-locally`.

 ### How to release new version?